WANNA GRAB MY

 This is a common fertility problem that many women ask me about: “How can I get pregnant fast without a period?”
 Watch my video here to learn what you can do immediately.

-If you don’t have a period, you’re probably want a period, right?
+If you are living without a period, you probably want a period, right?
 Because you do need a period to get pregnant.
 Period.
 Sorry, I just had to throw that little pun in there.

 But all joking aside, you really do need to have a period because if you don’t have a period, that means that you’re not ovulating.
 Because a period comes after having ovulated an egg and then the egg doesn’t get fertilized and then you get your period.

 So if you’re not getting a period, you’re not ovulating.
 Or at least you’re not effectively ovulating.
 This is a common fertility problem — women don’t have regular periods and therefore aren’t ovulating.

 Your body may be trying to mature an egg to be ready for ovulation, but it’s not able to fully mature.
 And in that case, it may be turning into a cyst on your ovary.
 That’s one of the reasons why women may not be ovulating, but not the only reason.